 Infographic marketing is especially awesome for SEO (according to Hoosh Technology and ISDIA research, 63% of all visitors who click on a Google image will go to the website).
 But we can’t tell you how many marketers totally fail to optimize their graphics for it.
 Things like appropriate filenames, keywords, blog titles, and copy go a long way to get you the ranking you want.
 For a complete SEO checklist, follow our guide to optimize your infographic the right way.

 18) Repurpose Your Infographic

 Infographic marketing takes a lot of energy, time, money, and resources.
 Don’t let it go to waste by pushing it live once and leaving it forever.
-There are lots of ways to get more mileage from it, whether you spin off microcontent for social, use it to enhance e-books, or use it in blog posts.
+There are lots of ways to get more mileage from it, whether you create additional microcontent for social, use it to enhance e-books, or use it in blog posts.
 Try a divisible content strategy to get more ideas on how to reuse your infographics.

 19) Have a Postmortem